"A good leader should always … "

 |Individualist 1, Individualist 2, Individualist 3, Alchemist 1, Alchemist 2||Transformational|

 The more action logics you agreed with, the more likely you practice a mix of leadership styles.

-For example, if you agreed with everything the strategist said -- denoted S1, S2, and S3 -- this would make you a 66% strategic leader and 33% democratic leader.
-If you agreed with just S3, but also everything the alchemist said, this would make you a 50% transformational, 25% strategic, and 25% democratic leader.
+For example, if you agreed with everything the strategist said, this would make you a 66% strategic leader and 33% democratic leader.
+If you agreed with just the third statement, but also everything the alchemist said, this would make you a 50% transformational, 25% strategic, and 25% democratic leader.